Project Tracker Template: Free, Simple, & Customizable

 Jira Software logo.

-Jira’s project tracker template is designed for sprint-based planning, which makes it best designed for agile development teams.
-The timeline view shows epics and releases across months for visualizing dependencies and tracking progress toward sprint goals.
-As an issue tracking software, Jira is great for managing bugs and development tasks and providing easy access to project and task status.
+I recommend Jira’s project tracker template specifically for agile development teams with sprint-based workflows.
+The timeline view displays epics and releases across months, so it’s easier to track dependencies and measure progress toward sprint goals.
+As an issue tracking tool, Jira is ideal for managing bugs and development tasks, and I can check project or task status at any point.

 Jira roadmap displaying sprints with color-coded epics and releases on a monthly timeline.